puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/find-out-runtime-you-use.md

 {{<note>}}
-If you currently use Docker Engine in your nodes with `cri-dockerd`, you aren't affected by the dockershim removal.
+If you currently use Docker Engine in your nodes with `cri-dockerd`, you aren't impacted by the dockershim removal.
 {{</note>}}

 You can check which socket you use by checking the kubelet configuration on your